Your request has been successfully sent!

 What is light flickering?

 Flickering lights is an issue many people encounter and is one of the most annoying predicaments possible with lighting.
-Flickering lights may create the perfect atmosphere in scary movies but, in real life, it's not something you want.
+Flickering lights may create the perfect atmosphere in scary movies but, in real life, it's not something you want in your house or office.
 Lighting is meant to keep our homes and workplaces safe and comfortable and flickering lights don't do that.

 What is causing the flickers?

 There are several reasons that lights flicker including things like a drop or variation in voltage that makes the lights dim for an instant.
+Let's try to fix the LED light flicker.
 When trying to identify the cause of the problem, it's important to consider a number of things including the following:

 1. Type of lighting

 If your fluorescent light only flickers when you turn it on, this is normal and there's nothing to worry about.
 You can always consider an LED alternative, however.
-Not only are they far more efficient than fluoresecent tubes, they light up instantly without any flickering.
-Why not check out our range of LED tubes, LED panels or LED CFL bulbs.
+Not only are they far more efficient than fluorescent tubes, but they also light up instantly without any flickering.
+Why not check out our range of LED tubes, LED panels, or LED CFL bulbs.

 Dimming your lights can cause flickers.
 That's because lots of dimmer switches, and older ones in particular, are designed to handle higher electrical loads.
 Trying to dim low-voltage LED lights with a high-power dimmer switch can cause flickering, therefore.
 You should always check that your dimmer switch is compatible with the light source you're using.
 In this article about dimmers, we would like to tell you more about the subject: Which dimmer switch for LED lighting?